Québec City at its Best

 Heard of night skiing?
 Some ski resorts have it every night of the week and they’re less than 30 minutes from the city centre.
 Swooshing down the slopes under the stars is an incredible experience that everyone should try at least once in their life.

-5 We Ski, Snowshoe and go Ice Fishing in the City
+5 We Ski and Snowshoe in the City

 Credit: Guy Lessard Zoom

-How many places in the world do you know where you can step out from your hotel in the heart of the city with your skis on or ready to fish?
+How many places in the world do you know where you can step out from your hotel in the heart of the city with your skis on?
 Québec City locals are blessed with a huge urban park—the Plains of Abraham—for cross‑country skiing and snowshoeing.
 It’s not uncommon to see Parliament Hill employees head out on their lunch break to take a few strides across the Plains.

 6 We Take Canoes across the Icy St. Lawrence River